our community

 Equity & Inclusion Virtual Speaker Series

 Diversity, equity, and inclusion are central values at UCDS.
 From our youngest to our oldest students, we strive to help them develop a worldview that identifies, understands, and values diversity in race, ethnicity, gender, religion, ability, and more.
 We weave opportunities for these meaningful conversations, experiences, and learning throughout students’ days.
-To help guide our planning and collaboration we use Learning for Justice’s Social Justice Standards.
-Click the arrow below to view the Social Justice Standards.

-Faculty & Staff Affinity Groups
+For Our Faculty & Staff

-UCDS faculty and staff affinity groups create spaces for people to be in the community with others who share an aspect of their identity.
-The purpose of these voluntary groups is to further a sense of belonging amongst all UCDS employees.
+UCDS faculty and staff affinity groups create spaces for people to be in community with others who share an aspect of their identity.
+The purpose of these voluntary groups is to further a sense of belonging amongst UCDS employees.
 Regardless of where one is in their journey of identity development, affinity groups foster a crucial place where folks can come together to celebrate their common identities and express any challenges they are facing.
-At UCDS, we strive to create an environment of continued education for all.
-Affinity groups can elevate this experience by providing an intentional space to explore and ask questions about identity inside a community.
+The current affinity groups are People of Color, LGBTQIA+, and White Anti Racist Educators (WARE) (see more information below).
+UCDS faculty and staff are welcome to attend any and all groups that directly reflect aspects of their identity.
+All affinity groups meet once a month.
+As our community grows, we hope to be responsive and add more groups for our community’s needs.

 People of Color (POC) Affinity Group